pedalv/JavaApp/Kotlin/Section_07.md

 ```

 - Streams was introduced in Java 8, however Android do not support Java 8 yet
-- Kotlin introduced Sequences and as result of it, kotlin is very used in Android (, server side, database, ...)
+- Kotlin introduced Sequences and as result of it, kotlin is very used in Android, server side, database, ... .
 - asSequences is only use for large collections
 -- Intermedia sequence return other sequence
 -- Terminal operation not return a sequence